 Paperback$45.00 X ISBN: 9780262542487 264 pp. | 6 in x 9 in

-“Good Ethics and Bad Choices takes place at the intersection of the psychology of human decision making and the ethics of relationships in health care.
-It begins from the premise that influence is unavoidable and that human decision making is often a complicated and messy mix of implicit shortcuts and explicit reasoning and then explores the ethical boundaries of the way this knowledge might be used to influence patient decision making.
+“Good Ethics and Bad Choices takes place at the intersection of the psychology of human decision-making and the ethics of relationships in health care.
+It begins from the premise that influence is unavoidable and that human decision-making is often a complicated and messy mix of implicit shortcuts and explicit reasoning, and then it explores the ethical boundaries of the way this knowledge might be used to influence patient decision making.
 The result is a comprehensive, accessible, and insightful work that is a must-read for anyone interested in health care ethics.”

 Alex John London